adisharma-git/TOC-HANDWRITTEN-NOTES/README.md

 Contributions to improve the quality and coverage of these notes are welcome!
 If you have additional content, corrections, or enhancements, please follow these steps:

-> Fork the repository.
+- Fork the repository.
-> Create a new branch 'git checkout -b feature/add-notes'.
+- Create a new branch `git checkout -b feature/add-notes`.
-> Make your changes.
+- Make your changes.
-> Commit your changes 'git commit -am 'Add new notes'.'
+- Commit your changes `git commit -am 'Add new notes'`.
-> Push to the branch 'git push origin feature/add-notes'.
+- Push to the branch `git push origin feature/add-notes`.
-> Create a new Pull Request.
+- Create a new Pull Request.

 ## Credits